-The Final Scoping Document identifies the proposed Project's purpose and need, alternatives considered and those that will be studied in detail in the DEIS, and the methodologies that will be used to identify the proposed Project's potential to cause significant adverse impacts for each NEPA category of impacts.
+The Final Scoping Document identifies the proposed Project's purpose and need, alternatives considered and those studied in detail in the DEIS, and the methodologies used to identify the proposed Project's potential to cause significant adverse impacts for each NEPA category of impacts.

 The NOI was published in the Federal Register on January 7, 2016, more than 15 days before the Public Scoping Meeting, which was held on February 3, 2016.
-In addition to the NOI, public meeting preparation has included:
+In addition to the NOI, public meeting preparation included: